kreativmonkey/wb-discord-bot/README.md

-# Dsicord and Discourse connection Bot for WBH Communitys
+# Discord and Discourse connection Bot for WBH Communitys

-This is a community project to connect different WBH Community projects togather.
+This is a community project to connect different WBH Community projects together.

 # Creating and appending a bot to a discord server
 To create a bot, open the following url